synchfinance/trading-pool/README.md

-# Synch Trading Pool Smart Contract
+# Synch Trading Pool Smart Contracts

-This smart contract is in beta, please use for testing purpose only
+These smart contracts are in beta, please use it at your own risk.

-First version was tested in the mainnet at March 3, 2021
+First standalone version was tested in the mainnet at March 3, 2021

-## Features (Current)
-1. Deposit token can be pre-selected as any ERC20 token
-2. Proportional Withdraw
-3. Deposit Lock
-4. Withdraw Lock
-5. Synch token deposit require for access the pool
-6. Deposited synch receiving airdrop rewards (Farm)
-7. Trade in Uniswap with any pairs
+Auditing has not yet.

-## Future Features
+## Pool Choices
+1. Standalone pool
+    Does not have any privacy feature.
+Only 1 smart contract required
-1. Privacy
+2. Privacy pools
+    System of smart contracts achieving the goal of privacy.
+Each system has 1 Synch Controller contract in charge of trading and storage and multiple Synch privacy pool contracts in charge of deposit/withdraw, synch security deposit and LP token issuance.
+Each trade request in Synch Controller has to contain a Keccak256 hash proof to help verify later on that the transaction was genuine

 Synch Tech Team